-After determining the IP Address of the BRIC-Link, open any computer's web browser on the same network as BRIC-Link.
-Type the IP address in the browser URL to navigate to the BRIC-Link's web interface.
-Log in to BRIC-Link with any user name and, if it has not been changed, the default password "comrex" (lowercase).
+For users without KVM connections, they will need to know the IP address of their ACCESS Rack in order to use it.
+After determining the IP Address of the ACCESS Rack, open any computer's web browser on the same network as ACCESS Rack.
+Type the IP address in the browser URL to navigate to the ACCESS Rack's web interface.
+Log in to ACCESS Rack with any user name and, if not changed, the default password "comrex" (lowercase).